singhritesh85/terraform-eks-withaddons/README.md

 # terraform-eks
 ```
-1. First of all clone this repository and change the directory to "terraform-ekswithaddons-efsprometheusgrafana".
+1. First of all clone this repository and change the directory to "terraform-eks-withaddons".
 2. Run the shell script initial-setup.sh only once on your k8s-management-node or terraform-server.
-As this script will install the kubectl, helm and uninstall awscli version 1 then install awscli version 2.
+As this script will install the kubectl, helm and uninstall awscli version 1.x then install awscli version 2.x.
 After running this shell script just logout from the logged-in user and then login again.
 3. Finally you can create the different environment depending on your need using this terraform script.
 ```